Skip to content

 Create a dictionary {variable_name:value} from an instantiation

-• Parameters: withLabels (boolean) – The value will be a label (string) if True.
+• Parameters: withLabels (bool) – The value will be a label (string) if True.
 It will be a position (int) if False.
 Default is False

 • Returns: The dictionary